shotYazaki/shotYazaki/README.md

-- 👋 Hi, I’m Shota Yamazaki
+- 👋 Hi, I’m Shota Yamazaki(Japanese)
 - 👀 I’m interested in JavaScript Python React.js Next.js
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript.
-- 📫 How to reach me is this github page
+- 📫 How to reach me is this github page.

 <!---
 shotYazaki/shotYazaki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.